KingKarl85/node-radio/README.md

 * Paginate stations list.
 * Stop on "Now Playing" seciton.
 * Web sockets for live update not polling of stations and now playing.
+* Refactor to store stations in the player with station instance from sqliteDB